loighic/loighic.github.io/_pages/macro/pt2/inflation_1.md

 ---

 More often than not, however, we don't want to compare one year to the base year.
 We want to compare two other years.
-We can do that and get the rate of inflation between two years using this formula:
+We can do that and get the rate of inflation between those two years using this formula:

 $$ \mathsf{inflation\ rate = \frac{GDP\ deflator,\ later\ year - GDP\ deflator,\ earlier\ year}{GDP\ deflator,\ earlier\ year}}$$